I have made lots and lots of bread, staring while in college. Here are some of my all-time favorites:

 - Julia Child's Brussels Sprouts in Cream is for those who hate Brussels sprouts.
 These are not strong-tasting; in fact, some folks can't even guess what they are!
 (One teenager last Thanksgiving thought they were artichokes!)
 If there are any leftovers, the cook has first shot at them.
 That's fair, right?

 - Whether these beets were served at Harvard, I don't know.
-This is what my family called them.
+This is what my family calls them.
 And they are fantastic.
 If you like a sweet-sour taste, you will love these, even if you think you don't like beets.
 Best served with pork chops (my mom sautéed them); dip a bite of pork into the extra sauce.
 Yum!
 (I've seen recipes for Harvard beets that aren't quite like this one.
-This one has a thick sauce and isn't as pucker-y.)
+This one has a thick sauce and isn't as puckery.)

 - If you're looking for some way to make canned beans more appealing, dill beans, a real Southern recipe, have always been a hit with my family.

 - These broccoli timbales are a family favorite.
 Easy to make earlier in the day and refrigerate.
+Bake at meal time.

 - Bean salad is not the sole province of the South, of course, but Southern practitioners of the bean salad-makers' art salute this version.
 You'll need a large bowl.
 A Tupperware cake-keeper turned upside down, so the base becomes the lid, is the traditional container in the South.